chhavibokade610/Sigma-Demo/README.md

 # Sigma-Demo
-This is Sigma Demo Repository
+This is a Demo for Git and GitHub